lmdbjava/benchmarks/results/20160710/README.md

 ## Test 6: 10 Million X 4,080, 8,176 and 16,368 Byte Values

-Test 6 explores much larger workloads (36 - 152 GB before overhead).
+Test 6 explores much larger workloads (38 - 152 GB before overhead).
 Given the performance of the pure Java sorting implementations (particularly for writes), they are not included in test 6.
 The unsorted Chronicle Map continues to be included.

-All results in test 6 are reported in seconds (not milliseconds), and there is is further reporting of sequential access patterns.
+All results in test 6 are reported in seconds (not milliseconds), and there is no further reporting of sequential access patterns.
 This is because random access patterns are always slower for every implementation, so focusing on random access offers a realistic worst-case scenario.